OpenVoiceOS/.github/README.md

       skill_location: "skill"                   # Skill location relative to the root (can usually be omitted)
 ```
 ## Skill Resource Tests
-Tests the resources of a skill.
-This may be dialogs, vocabs, regex or intent resources
+Tests the resources of a skill (e.g dialogs, vocabs, regex or intent resources) for completeness and workability.
 ```yaml
 name: Skill Ressource Tests
 on: